Jinotepe, Carazo

 Jinotepe ([xinoˈtepe]) is a city and municipality in the Carazo department of Nicaragua.
+The Indigenous inhabitants of Jinotepe are the Chorotegas and Nahuas.

 It borders with Managua, Masaya, Granada, and Rivas.

 Toponymy

-Jinotepe comes from the náhuatl "xilotl" (“tender corn”), "tepetl" (“hill”) y "-k" (“place”).
-Jinotepe means "the place of the tender corn".
+Jinotepe comes from the Nawat language, and is named after the Nahua chiefdom of Xinotepet, which was located in the present-day department of Carazo.

 Geography

 Climate

 Jinotepe, like much of Western Nicaragua except for the Sierras, has a tropical climate with constant temperatures averaging between 28 and 32 C. Under Köppen’s climate classification, the city has a tropical wet and dry climate.
 A distinct dry season exists between November and April, while most of the rainfall is received between May and October.
 Temperatures are highest in March and April, when the sun lies directly overhead and the summer rainfall has yet to begin.

 Sports

 Home of the baseball team cafeteros de carazo.